-- A Player is animated for a minimum of 12 minutes; this time replaces their time in Hades.
-A player can choose not to be animated, which results in the spell failing.
-At the end of the animation, the player must be out of play for one minute before returning as a player.
-Players animated by this spell have their armor restored and are otherwise exactly like the entry for Skeleton in the Land Search Chart (Immune: Red.
-If damaged by one hit from a non-red Holy/Blessed or True weapon, they are instantly destroyed). - An NPC is animated for a minimum of 30 minutes, cannot refuse animation unless special circumstances are in effect and ruled by an elder.
+• A Player can choose not to be animated, which results in the spell failing.
+Players animated by this spell are otherwise exactly like the entry for Skeleton in the Land Search Chart (Immune: Red.
+If damaged by one hit from a non-red Holy/Blessed or True weapon, they are instantly destroyed).

+• An NPC is animated for a minimum of 30 minutes, cannot refuse animation unless special circumstances are in effect and ruled by an elder.
 NPCs animated by this spell have their abilities.
 Like with players, NPCs animated in this way are otherwise exactly like the entry for Skeleton in the Land Search Chart (Immune: Red.
 If damaged by one hit from a non-red Holy/Blessed or True weapon, they are instantly destroyed).